 Through it all, Necole exemplifies what it means to gain control of one’s self through self-determination, self-motivation, self-reliance, and self-promotion.
 More important than any of her accomplishments, however, is Necole’s focus on making sure people, especially young girls, find inspiration in her story and feel empowered to live their best lives.
 This desire led to her decision to close her award-winning gossip blog in July 2015 stating in a letter to her readers: “There is a constant internal struggle between being a character—Necole Bitchie—when I walk out in public, and being the woman I know I was meant to be.”

 Read her goodbye letter here.

 In September 2015, Necole launched xoNecole, a women lifestyle platform which encouraged and empowered young women to share their stories.
-Evolving from celebrity and entertainment news, the site’s mission is to promote positive images of woman of color, as well as empower, educate, and inspire millennials through beauty, fashion, lifestyle, career and travel features.
-Necole is also a transitional coach, dedicated to helping women and entrepreneurs who feel stuck, press the reset button and live the life of their dreams.
+Evolving from celebrity and entertainment news, the site’s mission was to promote positive images of woman of color, as well as empower, educate, and inspire millennials through beauty, fashion, lifestyle, career and travel features.
+In September 2017, the website was acquired by producer Will Packer and his company Will Packer Media.
+While breaking the news of the acquisition to Variety Magazine, he revealed:

 “I was pleased, impressed, and contemplated on the impact her decision was going to make for our generation.
 If she could leave the limelight for the search or the start of something different, something more, something of purpose and meaning, then who else could this inspire?”